Khakee (film): Soundtrack

 The music is composed by Ram Sampath.
 Lyrics are penned by Sameer.
 Rajkumar Santoshi wanted A. R. Rahman to compose the music for the film; but he did not sign the project due to other commitments.
 Hence Sampath was selected after an audition.
-According to the Indian trade website Box Office India, with around 10,00,000 units sold, this film's soundtrack album was the year's fourteenth highest-selling.
+According to the Indian trade website Box Office India, with around 10 lakh units sold, this film's soundtrack album was the year's fourteenth highest-selling.